Frequently Asked Questions

 Yes.
 Because many of the new buildings in Mission Valley will be shared with private entities, they will generate property taxes based on possessory interests.
 Due to the anticipated length of the lease agreements, the tax revenue will be similar to standard property taxes.

-Additionally, retail establishments and the hotels on the site will generate sales tax and transient occupancy tax (TOT) revenue for the City of San Diego.
+Additionally, retail establishments and the hotel will generate sales tax and transient occupancy tax (TOT) revenue for the City of San Diego.

 Negotiations with the City of San Diego are complete.
 The San Diego City Council approved the Purchase and Sale Agreement (PSA) on June 30, 2020.